Lawyer work-life balance: Why Lawyers Really Struggle.

 Seeking Support and Resources

-Seeking support and resources is also important for getting healthy work-life balance.
+Seeking support and resources is also important for work-life balance.
 Attorneys can seek support from colleagues, mentors, and professional networks, as well as from mental health professionals and wellness experts.
 Building a support system can provide valuable insights, encouragement, and assistance in managing work-related stress.

 Six Steps Toward a Successful Law Firm Owner and Successful Life